 Fast path hardware in high speed routers, especially in network processors, often processes several packets in parallel.
 Basic IP forwarding is performed independently on each packet, not leading to any synchronization problems.
-However, advanced protocol mechanisms such as Quick-Start or XCP violate this property of packet independence, since they require read and write operations to global variables, as described in the previous section.
+However, advanced protocol mechanisms violate this property of packet independence due to read and write operations on shared data [17].
+As described in the previous section, also Quick-Start and XCP require to read global variables and modify them later, according to the granted bandwidth.
 As a result, a synchronization mechanism has to be employed.
-Otherwise more bandwidth than being actually available would be granted to incoming requests.
+Otherwise more bandwidth than being actually available would be granted.